Mammoth Cave, Kentucky

 Packing my RAV4, Darla, the day before leaving

 By 5:30 a.m.
-I had kissed Eric and Romeo goodbye and started my 10-hour drive through West Virginia and Kentucky to Mammoth Cave National Park.
+I had kissed Eric and Romeo goodbye and started my 10-hour drive through West Virginia and Kentucky.
 My anxiety from the night held strong, and I was on high alert for anything that could mean danger.
-My mind kept replaying an Instagram reel I had seen that was filmed from the perspective of a car’s dash cam.
-The car quickly came up upon another car, parked in a city tunnel, door open to block the road and men standing by at the ready to do who knows what to the driver approaching.
-The driver tried to back up but another car pulled in from behind, so he quickly sped through the door of the car in front, nearly hitting two people.
-What would I do?
-Would I have the wherewithal and the guts to speed through?
-Was I willing to fatally hurt someone else for my own safety?
+My mind kept replaying a video I had seen from the perspective of a dash cam.
+The car came up upon another car that was parked in a city tunnel, door open to block the road and men standing by at the ready to do who knows what.
+The driver tried to back up but another car pulled in from behind, so he quickly sped through the open door of the car in front.
+Would I have the guts to speed through?
 Would I even know if the moment called for it?

-Meanwhile, the road ahead was not full of city tunnels, but wide two- or three-lane roads traveling each direction with grassy medians separating them and lush green spires protruding on either side.
-Driving through West Virginia, the mountains swallowed up Darla, my RAV4, as we drove through mist, fragments of clouds hanging in the crevices of the green walls.
+Meanwhile, the road ahead was not full of city tunnels, but wide two or three lanes traveling each direction with grassy medians separating them and lush green spires protruding on either side.
+Driving through West Virginia, the mountains swallowed up Darla, my RAV4, as we drove through the mist, fragments of clouds hanging in the crevices of the green walls.

-At the entrance to Kentucky the sky turned from steel blue to royal blue, and cumulonimbus clouds grand enough for Olympus opened their gates.
-Endless undulating fields were segmented by split-rail fences and dotted with horses and cows flicking their tails.
-As I drove deeper into the state, white clouds turned a deep granite and rain poured, water columns extending down over each car in front of me like UFO beams.
+At the entrance to Kentucky, the sky turned from steel blue to royal blue, and cumulonimbus clouds grand enough for Olympus opened their gates.
+Endless undulating fields were segmented by split-rail fences and dotted with horses and cows lazily grazing and flicking their tails.
+As I drove deeper into the state, white clouds turned a deep granite and rain poured, columns of water extending down over each car in front of me.
 Zeus made himself known.

 Set up at the campsite in Mammoth Cave National Park

-After 15 minutes my face was numb and I decided since I didn’t have any tears left, I should get a move on.
-I got out and inspected my site’s tent pad - flooded with a good three to four inches of water.
-I checked my cell service - a little if I stand here, but none there.
-I sent a test message from my satellite communicator to my mom and Eric, but as the text went through I didn’t feel satisfied.
-I had sudden and overwhelming panic about the fact that I couldn’t make a phone call.
-My loneliness smacked me in the chest again.
+After 10 minutes of sobbing my face was numb and I figured I should probably get a move on.
+I gathered myself, got out of the car and inspected my site’s tent pad: flooded with a good two inches of water.
+I checked my cell service - a little next to the dumpster, but that was it.
+I sent a test message from my satellite communicator to my mom and Eric.
+The text went through.
+I didn’t feel satisfied.

 The historic entrance to Mammoth Cave, as seen from the outside